uclaacm/lug-acm-ctf-sp2016/README.md

 ## Challenges

-Here is the list of challenges:
+Here is the list of challenges (_detailed solutions are in progress!_)

 Quizzes:
 * [HTTPS certificate](quizzes/https-certificate/)